thegetty/osci-report/source/projects-at-a-glance.html.md

 ### [The Camden Town Group in Context](http://www.tate.org.uk/art/research-publications/camden-town-group){:target="blank"}

 Tate’s OSCI publication is on the British Post-Impressionist circle known as the Camden Town Group, which included artists Spencer Gore, Harold Gilman, and Walter Sickert.
-In addition to detailed entries for individual works in their collection, Tate’s catalogue includes a wide-ranging selection of research material that elucidates the artists' relationship to their social and cultural context, as well their individual working methods.
+In addition to detailed entries for individual works in their collection, Tate’s catalogue includes a wide-ranging selection of research material that elucidates the artists’ relationship to their social and cultural context, as well their individual working methods.
 Highlights include correspondence, sketches, and two other features that would not be possible in print: historical film clips from the period and audio files of popular music hall songs related to depictions by the Camden Town Group artists.

 </div>
 <div class="grid-content" id="trigger-8-content">